GoergPflug/ssd1306-undocumented-grayscale-mode/README.md

 The upper 4 bits seem to have no function.
 This register probably controls the power of the OLED.
 Switching from 15 to 0 makes the screen go black in about 2 frames.

-## Undocumented Register A9

-- bit 0 and 1 must be set or screen will go black. display1: brighness effect for the rest of the bits

 ## Undocumented Register 9F

 **Test: Display 1**